dementive/leftwm-dementive/README.md

 There are no dependencies.
 I currently use these but they are optional and the theme will still work without them.

-1. lxsession - Session manager
+1. feh - Set the desktop background

-2. feh - Set the desktop background
+2. xcompmgr - Compositor

-3. picom - Compositor
+3. dunst - Notifications

-4. dunst - Notifications
+4. batsignal - A simple daemon to send notifications when battery is low.
+Not part of the repo but you'll probably want to set it up or something similar if you are using a laptop.

 # Other themes and configs included